 Throughout my time as a Marketing and Communications Intern, I was charged with writing two blog posts.
 As an Enneagram 3, I wanted to write something that was moving but informative, intellectual but funny.
 As I took time to decide what to write, I heard about an Edify staff member in the Dominican Republic, Clara.
-Clara had attended a school before it began partnering with Edify, and came on staff with Edify in 2021 as a Christian Transformation and Training Officer (CTTO).
-I planned to interview Clara to shed some light on the change that Edify had continued to generate within the schools that we partner with.
-The story would highlight the transformation that Edify is enacting, and I was eager to showcase all that Edify had done.
+Clara had attended a school before it began partnering with Edify, and came on staff with Edify in 2021.
+She is currently a Christian Transformation and Training Officer (CTTO).
+I planned to interview Clara to shed some light on the change that Edify had generated within the schools.
+The story would highlight the transformation that Edify is enacting.
+I was eager to showcase all that Edify had done.

 However, after talking with Clara, it was actually my definition of what transformation and success truly represented that were altered in writing this blog.
-Instead of having a grand sense of pride about Edify’s work, I was able to gain a greater sense of what glorifying the Lord looks like in the midst of success, and finding joy in redirection along the way.
+Instead of having a grand sense of pride about Edify’s work, I was able to gain a greater sense of what glorifying the Lord looks like.
+This occurs even in the midst of success, and finding joy in redirection along the way.

 As we gathered together, I began by asking Clara questions about her education and work experience.
 Clara attended a prestigious school in the Dominican Republic for elementary and middle school.
-But due to family hardships, she had to transfer to a low-fee independent Christian school in order to complete high school.
-Although she wasn’t particularly excited at the prospect of attending the low-fee school, through this experience Clara’s character developed as she learned humility and contentment.
+Due to family hardships, she had to transfer to a low-fee independent Christian school in order to complete high school.
+She wasn’t particularly excited at the prospect of attending the low-fee school.
+However, through this experience Clara’s character developed as she learned humility and contentment.
 Soon after, she started going to church with her mom, and came to fully understand the vision of the church and her new school.
-She now clearly sees the Lord’s hand throughout her whole educational story and His guidance of her heart, finding joy in redirection as she saw how each turn was precisely planned.
+She now clearly sees the Lord’s hand throughout her whole educational story.
+She sees His guidance of her heart, finding joy in redirection as she saw how each turn was precisely planned.

 After graduation, Clara became an assistant to the school secretary while also teaching English.
 It wasn’t until she started working at Edify that she realized Edify had been providing training, loans, and guidance for her school for several years!